Q/A

 Critical thinking, innovative thinking, and problem-solving are crucial to all leadership roles.
 Ethical behavior and project management excellence are also crucial in government.

-• Click on the “About Change” dropdown on this site for my perspective on change.
+• Read “About Change” for my perspective on change.

-• Click on the “Our City” dropdown for my view-of, and vision-for Sallisaw.
+• Read “Our City” for my view-of Sallisaw.

 Q. Isn’t this the same guy that hit a kid at sallisaw school?